gintrona/SpinorClass/README.md

 How's it implemented?
 Both the spinor and the spin_matrices are based on the gsl_complex_vector and gsl_complex matrix GSL complex vectors respectively.
-These two classes provide an interface to the corresponding gsl classes and their main purpose is to have a fluent code.
+These two classes provide an interface to the corresponding gsl classes.